replicatedhq/replicated-docs/docs/enterprise/snapshots-velero-cli-installing.md

   Using the `version` command, you can get an error message stating that there are no matches for the server version.
 This is acceptable, as long as you get a confirmation for the client version.
 After the Velero installation, you should see the server version also.

 ## Install the Velero CLI in an Air Gapped Cluster

 To install the Velero CLI in an air gapped cluster:

-1. From a computer with internat access, check for the latest supported release of the Velero CLI for **Linux AMD64** in the Velero GitHub repo at https://github.com/vmware-tanzu/velero/releases.
+1. From a computer with internet access, check for the latest supported release of the Velero CLI for **Linux AMD64** in the Velero GitHub repo at https://github.com/vmware-tanzu/velero/releases.
 Although earlier versions of Velero are supported, Replicated recommends using the latest [supported version](/vendor/snapshots-overview#velero-version-compatibility).

     Note the version number for the next step.